Numerous IPL players performed in MLC 2025 final.

 –

 Lockie Ferguson also has a case to be retained by Punjab Kings, given that he has impressed everywhere lately.
-He played four games in IPL 2025, scalping five wickets at an average of 20.80 before an injury ruled him out of the tournament.
+He played four games in IPL 2025, scalping five wickets at an average of 20.80 before an injury ruled him out.

 Ferguson is among the finest enforcers in the middle overs in the league and can cramp batters for room.
-That makes him an asset, and the Kiwi pacer has impressed Ricky Ponting in two consecutive MLC seasons, meaning PBKS might retain him.
+The Kiwi pacer has impressed Ricky Ponting in two consecutive MLC seasons, meaning PBKS might retain him.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.